uw-cmg/MAST/MAST/doc/source/8_0_3_diffanalyzer.rst

 Particle Trajectory Diffusion Analysis
 #########################################
 Author: Leland Barnard
+Acknowledgments to: Amy Bengtson, Saumitra Saha

 Computes mean squared displacements and tracer diffusion coefficients from particle position data as a function of time.

 `Version 1.13 - published on 28 Mar 2014 <https://materialshub.org/resources/diffanalyzer>`_

+The source code must be downloaded from github.
+It does not exist in the pypi package.
+See :doc:`12_0_programming`.

-* Uncompiled source code is in MAST/utility/diffanalyzer.
+    * Uncompiled source code is in MAST/utility/diffanalyzer

 This tool takes as input particle position data from methods such as molecular dynamics or kinetic Monte Carlo and computes the mean squared displacement for all particles as a function of time.
 For a system with multiple types of particles, the mean squared displacement is computed for each particle type.